 Also, be sure your son sees you doing kind things for people outside of your home.
 It doesn’t have to take a lot of time or money to be kind.
 When you’re at the grocery store, let people with smaller carts go in line in front of you.
 Say encouraging things to the cashier.
 Allow other drivers to enter your lane ahead of you.
 When people drop things, help them to pick them up.
 Hold doors for people.

-If your son sees you doing nice things for others but doesn’t ever reciprocate on his own, then you may need to make suggestions to help prime the pump.
+If your son sees you doing kind things for others but never reciprocates on his own, then you may need to make suggestions to help prime the pump.
 Ask him to hold the door for you or for others.
 Ask him to help his sibling unload the dishwasher.
 Ask him to shovel the driveway.

 Over time, you’ll start to see him doing kind things for others without having to be prompted quite as often.